tc39/how-we-work/matrix-guide.md

         Check the documentation for your preferred client.
 For most clients including Element, there should be a link to do this on the landing page when you're not already logged into another account.

-    1. Join the official TC39 channels
+    1. Join the official TC39 rooms

-        You can click through the following links to join the various official TC39 channels in your preferred client.
-They all correspond to the similarly titled channels on Freenode.
+        > **Note:**
+        > **The best way to find and join TC39 rooms is to join the TC39 space: [#tc39-space]**

+        Non-exhaustive list of official TC39 rooms:

-        1. [#tc39-general] - public conversation, open to community members
+        - [#tc39-general] - public conversation, open to community members
-        1. [#tc39-delegates] - publicly viewable conversation, participation restricted to delegates
+        - [#tc39-delegates] - publicly viewable conversation, participation restricted to delegates
-        1. [#temporaldeadzone] - off-topic conversations and backchanneling.
-Technically public, but intended for delegates
-        1. [#tc39-implementers] - space for discussions regarding maintenance and development of the JavaScript engines
+        - [#tc39-implementers] - space for discussions regarding maintenance and development of the JavaScript engines
-        1. [#tc39-ecma402] - space for discussion regarding maintenance and development of the `Intl` spec
+        - [#tc39-ecma402] - space for discussion regarding maintenance and development of the `Intl` spec
-        1. [#tc39-beginners] - space for clarifying questions on terminology, process, history, etc
+        - [#tc39-beginners] - space for clarifying questions on terminology, process, history, etc
-        1. [#tc39-inclusion] - an informal working group with the goal of making TC39 a more inclusive committee in which to participate
+        - [#tc39-inclusion] - an informal working group with the goal of making TC39 a more inclusive committee in which to participate
-        1. [#tc39-website] - for development of [tc39.es](https://tc39.es)
+        - [#tc39-website] - for development of [tc39.es](https://tc39.es)
+        - [#temporaldeadzone] - off-topic conversations and backchanneling

     1. Check that you have the correct permissions